 Jarrett Bachman and librarian Kenny Garcia have worked together to develop a No Cost, No Paper Course Material Initiative for the new Sustainable Hospitality Management (HOSP) program.
 All materials for HOSP courses are available to enrolled students free of charge in the form of ebooks that can be accessed through the CSUMB library.
 This provides students the opportunity to alleviate the burden of textbook costs and gain access to course materials while saving paper, ink, energy, and transportation costs and resources.

-Kevin Grobman teaches with OERs in his 180-student PSY 100: Introduction to Psychology (3 units): Introduction to Psychology course, and has integrated three online independent study modules, which allows him “to focus class time on more depth on other topics not usually explored as deeply within the course.”
+Kevin Grobman teaches with OERs in his 180-student PSY 100: Introduction to Psychology course, and has integrated three online independent study modules, which allows him “to focus class time on more depth on other topics not usually explored as deeply within the course.”
 To help other faculty find and implement affordable materials, Kevin has also reviewed the contents of several OER directories and created a much more selective curated list organized in alignment with psychology department course offerings at CSUMB and similar institutions.

 Arlene Haffa teaches Biochemistry and Microbiology in an inverted classroom format, and thus students must have a text in order to work on problems in class.
 She has found both a free online text, as well as slightly older versions of standard texts to reduce costs.
 She posts lectures and short quizzes online to be done before coming to class.
 In other course she has taught, and may again, she uses mostly free, online readings (Bioethics and Health Science Service Learning).
 Arlene is also working with Corin Slown to create an open General, Organic and Biochemistry textbook for the agricultural and natural sciences.

 Doug Hull created a message to a department chair to raise awareness of a free, online open text that could replace the high-priced, commercially-published text currently in use for a course required in the major.